RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

 > **container-fluid (will remove margins from the container so that it stretches edge-to-edge.)**

-#SECTION - Figma
+##SECTION - Figma

-- Use Colormind to choose your color palatte.
+- Use Colormind to choose your color palette.
 Then, copy the hex values and put them in a square on the side.
-This is a an easy way to quickly use your color palatte without flipping back and forth between pages.
+This is a an easy way to quickly use your color palette without flipping back and forth between pages.
+    - Colormind also has advice on how to use colors (light, dark, accent, etc.).
+It's a good reference!

 - You can give colors nicknames and quickly grab them in the hex code selector box instead of retyping the hex value.